UBC-MDS/f1-2021-analysis/README.md

 ![Race Page](/www/sketch/dashboard_demo_tab_2.gif)

 The second page is the Race Information tab.
-In the top left there is a dropdown selection box where you can select what race you'd like to have displayed.
-Underneath this is a picture of the track layout, together with a table containing facts about the corresponding Grand Prix.
+In the top left there is a dropdown selection box where you can select what race you'd like to have displayed, together with previous/next buttons to navigate race-by-race.
+Underneath this is a picture of the track layout, along with a table containing facts about the corresponding Grand Prix.
 To its right is the results table: this shows the order the race finished in, but can also be sorted by starting position, fastest lap, and any other column displayed.
 In the top right is a search bar in order to filter the table by a search query.
 The fastest lap driven is highlighted purple in this table.

 ## The Contributing Guidelines
 Do you have ideas on how we can improve our dashboard, and are you interested in contributing?
 We'd love to see your suggestions!
 To make changes locally just clone the repo, navigate to the top folder, and run the app: